Customized Commercialization Programs to take Equipment from Early Stage to Production Scale Manufacturing

-Innovators across the United States, Europe and beyond are racing to bring the newest renewable energy equipment technologies to market.
+Innovators across the United States, Europe, and beyond are racing to bring the newest renewable energy equipment technologies to market.
 They’re creating Clean Energy machinery in various sectors to outpace traditional fossil fuel outputs.
-Combined with the latest software technologies, hardware, equipment and machinery for this fast paced industry is becoming increasingly complicated.
+Combined with the latest software technologies, hardware, equipment, and machinery for this fast-paced industry is becoming increasingly complicated.
 Unfortunately, the pool of manufacturers able to develop and build this type of equipment is decreasing.

 PEKO’s team of product development engineers and contract manufacturing personnel is experienced in bringing new hardware to market from prototype to full-scale production volumes.
 Our team will review your designs, concepts, alpha or pilot builds.
-We partners with ambitious innovators looking to move the world with the latest energy technologies.
+We partner with ambitious innovators looking to move the world with the latest energy technologies.

 Commercializing new equipment products in the green energy space takes engineering time effort and experience.
 This process takes many iterations and our New Product Introduction (NPI) will walk with you the entire way.
 This critical resources cannot be overlooked when commercializing hardware.
 If you’re researching a potential contract manufacturer for a new hardware product, make sure there is an NPI team to help early stage engineering efforts.
 PEKO’s team of New Product Introduction engineers and technicians will help fill the gaps of early stage manufacturing in preparation for scale up manufacturing volumes.

 Our NPI engineering team will make on-boarding your hardware to PEKO easy with a variety of services: